e42-dev/tools-process/index.md

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vT3_zaMF0YHP7dTBrVXAtGOtmD8f4wd2zQtysIA0NZrmgfuhRGY2T1aTdirHotSqLsXCGHh2Y6TszKV/embed?start=true&loop=true&delayms=3000" frameborder="0" width="960" height="396" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 When we can make student practice daily, in a way we are creating a coding habit, which makes him better and better in coding through out his whole career.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/gxxeTnlB94Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### More tools and process
+There are many more tools are process, which can impact the students learning in a great way.
+Which can be used based on the situtations the faculty observers in the group of students.

 <hr>